area17/twill/docs/.sections/block-editor.md

     'rows' => 4
 ])
 ```
+The form can have multiple fields, giving you a great deal of power in content creation.

+### Generate the block Vue component

 Once the form is created an _artisan_ task needs to be run to generate the _Vue_ component for this block.